SHOWING 1 - 1 OF 1 RESULTS

 Congratulations on your assignment to Holloman Air Force Base, New Mexico.
 This is one of Air Education and Training Command's busiest installations, and will be one of your best assignments.
 New Mexico is truly a great place to work and play.
 We enjoy a warm, mild climate and exceptionally close ties with the surrounding communities.
 You will find the people of New Mexico to be gracious hosts who will make you feel very welcome.

-Holloman plays a key role in the defense of the United States with operational squadrons flying the F-16 Fighting Falcon, as well as the MQ-1 and MQ-9.
+Holloman plays a key role in the defense of the United States with operational squadrons flying the F-16 Fighting Falcon, as well as the Reaper.
 The base is also host to a variety of organizations providing scientific and technical support to agencies throughout the Air Force and Department of Defense.

 Good sponsorship is a very important part of your upcoming move.
-If you are not contacted by a sponsor, please call the Airman and Family Readiness Center's Relocation Assistance Program team at 575-572-7754 or DSN 312-572-7754.
-If married, please encourage your spouse to attend Holloman Spouse's Welcome at the Airman and Family Readiness Center.
-This is a good time to find out about the numerous opportunities available here.
+If you are not contacted by a sponsor, please call the Military and Family Readiness Center's Relocation Assistance Program team at 575-572-7754 or DSN 312-572-7754.
+If married, please encourage your spouse to attend Holloman Newcomers Orientation with you.
+This is a good time to become familiar the the helping agencies.

 I know you will find Holloman a professionally rewarding tour and a great place to live.
 Welcome to Team Holloman--we look forward to your arrival.